-An Artist signed card refers to a reproduction of an illustration designed specifically for that postcard, which distinctly displays the artist’s name.
+An Artist signed card specifically refers to an illustration that has been designed for use on a postcard, which distinctly displays the artist’s name.
 The postcard itself is not actually signed; the original art work is signed and the signature is reproduced along with the picture.
 Some stretch this definition by considering any postcard containing an illustration made for postcard use to be artist signed whether there is an actual signature is on the card or not.
-Many artists designed thousands of cards but they may not have signed all of them.
+Many artists designed thousands of cards, but they may not have signed all of them.
 Publishers did not always care if an unknown artist omitted a signature, and some well known artists used anonymity to obtain work beyond exclusive contractual arrangements.
 These cards should not be confused with art reproductions even though they may look alike.

 Art Nouveau (New Art)

 Art Nouveau was a major decorative art movement centered in Europe at the turn of the 20th century.
 While the term Art Nouveau was first associated with the symbolist influenced Belgian artists of Les XX in 1884, the name Art Nouveau as a decorative style was derived from the name of a Parisian shop, Maison de l’Art Nouveau, which promoted this type of work.
 As the movement spread across Europe it became known as Jugendstil in Germany, Sezessionstil in Austria, and Modernismo in Spain.
-Its progressive designs were first glimmered in the 1880s rising out from the English Arts & Crafts movement.
-It came about as a reaction against years of historical and moral emphasis on art.
+Its progressive designs were first glimmered in the 1880’s rising out from the English Arts & Crafts movement.
+It came about as a reaction against years of historical and moral emphasis in art.
 After its exposure at the Universal Exposition of 1900 in Paris, and the 1902 Exposition in Turin, Italy, its popularity quickly grew.
 Though heavily influenced by Japonisme, the English Pre-Raphaelites, and Symbolist painters, Art Nouveau was more consistent in style.
 It emphasized dynamic and flowing curves inspired by the natural forms in nature from such unconventional items as insects and seaweed.
 The style was richly ornamental and asymmetrical.
 This imbued many of the objects that carried this design with a living growing presence.
 It was widely used in design on everything from jewelry to furniture to glassware.
-It was also applied to architecture where it often incorporated modern technology, producing wildly cast iron and glass.
-The Art Nouveau style had great influence on the graphic design of postcards made in Europe during the Golden Age.
-By the end of World War One a social crisis where many of the established values of the pre-war age were now discredited brought about a shift in public taste.
-Art Nouveau was too closely associated with the ideals and class that carried the world into a disastrous war, and the style faded away as the new forms of decorative modernism that promised a better future took its place.
+It was also applied to architecture where it often incorporated modern technology, inspiring wildly cast iron and glass.
+The Art Nouveau style had great influence on the graphic design of postcards made in Europe during their Golden Age.
+The end of World War One brought about a social crisis where many of the established values of the prewar age were now discredited, and Art Nouveau was too closely associated with the ideals and class that carried the world into a disastrous war.
+As public taste shifted, Art Nouveau faded away in favor of decorative modernism that promised a better future.

 Artotype was the name given to the Albertype printing process by Josef Albert on his patent issued in the United States in 1869.
 Johann Babtist Obernetter would make alterations to this collotype process by creating a photosensitive emulsion with an albumen and silicate base.
 This meant that it need not be hardened by light, thus allowing it to be mounted on metal instead of a fragile glass plate.
-This allowed the number of prints that could be pulled from a plate to increase substantially.
-Obernetter pattented this proces in 1878 under the same Autotype name.
+This substantially increased the number of prints that could be pulled from a plate.
+Obernetter patented this process in 1878 under the same Autotype name.
 Rights to this process were purchased by T.S.
 Lambert, W.A.
 Cooper, and A. Mueller who formed the Artotype Company of New York.
 Edward Bierstadt managed the firm, and his name appears on the work they produced.
 The terms collotype and autotype, were used interchangeably during the late 19th century.

 Arts & Crafts Movement

-Artura is a brand name for a developing out photo paper introduced by Kodak in 1905 that tended to produce greenish tones.
+Artura is a brand name for a developing out photo paper introduced by Eastman Kodak in 1905 that tended to produce greenish tones.
 It was produced in postcard size with a pre-printed postcard back and stamp box holding the Artura logo.
 In 1921 Kodak had to divest itself of this company as part of an antitrust settlement and paper production ended in 1924.

-Autochromes were a type of color photographic transparency on a glass plate, patented in 1903, and manufactured from 1907 to 1935 by the Lumière brothers.
-They were the first practical, and one of the few commercial means of creating color photographs during their years of production.
+Autochromes were a type of color photographic transparency patented in 1903, and manufactured from 1907 by the Lumière Brothers.
+These were the first practical, and one of the few commercial means of creating color photographs during their years of production.
 Autochromes are made by coating a glass plate with a layer of dyed potato starch granules that approximated the primary additive colors of red, green, and blue.
 After shellac is applied and dried, the plate is coated with a panchromatic silver gelatin-bromide emulsion.
 When the plate is exposed, the dyed grains of starch acts as tiny RGB filters before light reaches the silver emulsion.
 When the plate is developed a negative image is created.
 Afterwards the silver is bleached out and the plate re-exposed and redeveloped using an acid dichromate process.
-The result is a full color, one of a kind, positive transparency.
-These images were often viewed though Magic Lanterns or specially designed hand viewers called Diascopes, which were boxes that held the glass plate while the image was projected onto a mirror.
-This type of emulsion was later moved from glass plates and onto film in 1932 when the Lumière brothers created Lumicolor.
-It was replaced in 1938 by the even faster Filmcolor that utilized brewers yeast in place of potato starch, but it could not compete with Kodak’s Kodachrome introduced in 1935, and fell out of use by 1940.
+The result is a one of a kind positive transparency in full color.
+These transparencies were often viewed though Magic Lanterns or specially designed hand viewers called Diascopes, which were boxes that held the glass plate while the image was projected onto a mirror.
+This type of emulsion was later moved from glass plates and onto film in 1932 when the Lumière Brothers created Lumicolor.
+It was replaced in 1938 by the even faster Filmcolor that utilized brewer’s yeast in place of potato starch, but it could not compete with Kodak’s Kodachrome introduced in 1935, and fell out of use by 1940.
 Autochromes could not capture all the nuances of color but they did produce subtle tonalities.
 Combined with its strange grainy effects, the resulting images appear to be halfway between paintings and modern photographs.
 Photographic Autochromes should not be confused with printed Autochroms.

 Autocromotypie was a trade name sometimes used by Dr. Trenkler & Co. for their tinted halftone postcards.
-The term Autochrom had been in common usage for this process until registered by Louis Glaser exclusively for his company in 1899.
+The term Autochrom had been in common usage to describe this process until it was registered in 1899 by Louis Glaser for the exclusive use of his company.
 By 1900 they were warning competitors not to use the term, which Dr. Trenkler & Co. refused to do.
-In 1902 Gustav Jahrig, managing director of Trenkler started a long legal battle by arguing that Glaser was not entitled to exclusive use of the term.
+In 1902 Gustav Jahrig, managing director of Trenkler started a long legal battle by arguing that Glaser was not entitled to exclusive use of the term Autochrom.
 In the meantime he continued to use the term Autochrom as well as introducing the new term Autochomotypie to get around accusations of trademark infringement.
 The case went on until February of 1908 when Jahrig lost the final appeal and was ordered to pay damages.

-Kodak manufactured Autographic cameras with a small door on their backs so that they could be safely opened while taking pictures to label the negative.
+Eastman Kodak manufactured Autographic cameras with a small door on their backs so that they could be safely opened while taking pictures to add a label to the negative.
 The open door would reveal an opaque red paper that could be scratched through with a supplied chrome scribe.
 It would then be held to light for a few seconds to expose the negative through the scratched out notations.
 This would appear as white lettering on the photographic print.
 The autographic door became a standard feature on Kodak’s Vanity Cameras.
-These cameras were not often used by professional photographers and played a minor role in the production of real photo postcards.
-The same effect could be achieved by writing directly on a processed negative when the placement of tones in the composition was already known.
+These cameras were not often used by professional photographers and they only played a minor role in the production of real photo postcards.
+The same effect could be easily achieved by scratching directly into a processed negative when the placement of tones in the composition was already known.
 This feature was patented in 1902 but was only introduced to the public in 1914.

-Autogravure was an intaglio printing process based on heliogravure.
+Autogravure is an intaglio printing process based on heliogravure.

-Autotype was a term used since 1868 for a photomechanical process that combined the traits of a collotype with carbon printing.
+Autotype is a term coined 1868 do describe a photomechanical process that combined the traits of a collotype with carbon printing.
 Carbon or another pigmented colorant was placed in the gelatin emulsion at the same time it was photosensitized with potassium dichromate.
 After exposure to a negative, the paper emulsion is moistened and adhered to a glass or metal plate, and then the paper is removed.
 The unexposed gelatin is then washed away with warm water leaving the light hardened gelatin behind on the plate.
-The gelatin emulsion was then transfered once again onto a sheet of paper to form a finished print.
+The gelatin emulsion was then transferred once again onto a sheet of paper to form a finished print.
 A wide range of tonal values were created through the density of pigment in direct proportion to how much hardened gelatin was left behind.
 Since pigments are very durable, these images were sometimes referred to as permanent photographs.
-They could be produced in a range of about fifty monochrome colors.
+They were produced in a range of about fifty monochromatic colors.

 In 1886 the British Autotype Printing and Publishing Company became the first firm to use collotypes in commercial printing, a method they termed the Autotype Mechanical Process.
 Afterwards the terms collotype and autotype were sometimes used interchangeably.
-This printed material should not be confused with the carbon prints mentioned above as they are two different processes.
+This printed material should not be confused with carbon prints produced as Autotypes.

 Azo was a brand name for blue light sensitive, silver chloride photo paper introduced by the Photo Materials Company in Rochester, New York in 1898.
-Kodak purchased the company that same year.
-Though much faster than collodion based papers, Azo was able to be exposed indoors under gaslight lamps (gaslight paper), but its poor light sensitivity it was manufactured for contact printing rather than enlarging.
-Azo paper is known for its very broad tonal scale makes it the finest paper ever made to produce black & white work on.
+Eastman Kodak purchased the company that same year.
+Though much faster than collodion based papers, Azo was able to be exposed indoors under gaslight lamps (gaslight paper), but its poor light sensitivity restricted its use to contact printing rather than enlarging.
+Azo paper is known for its very broad tonal scale, which made it the finest paper available to produce black & white work on.
 This paper became the favorite of those producing real photo postcards and was widely popular among amateurs because of its ease to use.
 It was produced in postcard size with a pre-printed postcard back and stamp box holding the Azo logo until the 1940’s.
-Unmarked sheets of Azo remained in continuous production until 2005; longer than any other photo paper but was discontinued in 2005.
+Unmarked sheets of Azo remained in continuous production until 2005; longer than any other photo paper.